rhaiscript/book/src/engine/custom-syntax.md

         },
         _ => unreachable!(),
     },
-    // Number of new variables declared by this custom syntax 0,
+    // No variables declared/removed by this custom syntax false,
     // Implementation function
     implementation_func
 );